 The quality assurance review identified two matters requiring improvement in the Firm's system of quality control.
+The quality assurance review also identified one minor deficiency in the Firm's system of quality control.
 These matters are discussed in the next section of this report.

-The Authority assigned a grade of 3 (improvements required) to the audit of a PIE.
+The Authority assigned a grade of 1 (good audit) to four audits of PIEs and a grade of 2 (limited improvements required) to one audit of a PIE.